Elon Musk's push to put Tesla tech on your roof begins in April

 Musk estimates that much of the savings will come through the shipping of the lighter, tempered glass tiles compared with the cost of getting shingles to their destination.

-He estimates the home owners could save upwards of $100,000 in energy over the time period.
+He estimates the home owners could save upwards of $100,000 in energy costs during the lifetime of the roof.

-Of course, all will tie in with Tesla’s Powerwall technology, the in-home batteries being pushed by the company.
+Of course, all of this will tie in with Tesla’s Powerwall technology, the in-home batteries being pushed by the company.

 The move into roofing comes after the Tesla’s multi billion dollar merger with SolarCity, which shareholders approved back in November.